Regions

 [edit]By plane

-[edit]- 1 Seattle-Tacoma International Airport (SEA IATA), universally nicknamed "Sea-Tac", is in the city's southern suburbs.
-Domestically it's a major hub for Northwest and West Coast destinations with direct flights to most major cities in the U.S., and internationally it handles frequent trans-Pacific routes, as well as direct flights to Canada, Mexico, the major European airports and Dubai in the Middle East.
-The airport is about a 25-minute drive from downtown Seattle when there isn't heavy traffic, much longer during rush hour.
-All information about the airport, including any means of ground transportation, is covered in a separate article.
+[edit]- 1 Seattle-Tacoma International Airport (SEA IATA), universally nicknamed "Sea-Tac", is in Seattle's southern suburbs.
+It's a major hub for Northwest and West Coast destinations, with direct flights to most major cities in the U.S. Internationally it handles frequent trans-Pacific routes, as well as direct flights to Canada, Mexico, the major European airports and Dubai in the Middle East.

-- 2 Boeing Field/King County International Airport (BFI IATA) Most of its traffic are with Boeing test flights, general aviation, VIP flights and commercial cargo flights.
-There are limited commercial passenger services with Kenmore Air and JetSuite X from its small passenger terminal at 7277 Perimeter Rd S
+- 2 Boeing Field/King County International Airport (BFI IATA) is just south of downtown Seattle.
+Most of its traffic is Boeing test flights, general aviation, VIP flights and commercial cargo flights.

-- 4 Sea Planes (LKE IATA) are another popular way to travel around Puget Sound with several airlines based out of Seattle including Kenmore Air serving areas all around Puget Sound and Canada and Harbour Air to Vancouver's Coal Harbour.
+- 4 Kenmore Air (LKE IATA) is a seaplane airline based out of Seattle, serving areas all around Puget Sound and Canada.
 Kenmore Air offers shuttle transfer from SeaTac to their terminal on the shores of Lake Union and King County International Airport (Boeing Field).

 By train

-[edit]Amtrak has three train services that serve the Puget Sound area.
+[edit]Amtrak has three train services that serve the Puget Sound region.
 Cities served are Seattle, Tukwila, Tacoma, Olympia, Edmonds, and Everett: see the "Get in" sections of those cities for more details.

 - The Coast Starlight train starts in Seattle and heads south through Tukwilla, Tacoma, Olympia, Portland, and ultimately San Francisco and Los Angeles in California.